-The tiny, land-locked region of Umbria may not be able to boast big hitters such as Florence and Siena, but it more than makes up for it with its intimate hill towns, delicious peasant cuisine, abundant religious and Roman remains, and almost mystical feel.
+The tiny, land-locked region of Umbria may not be able to boast big hitters such as Florence and Siena, but it more than makes up for it with its stunning yet intimate hill towns, delicious peasant cuisine, abundant religious and Roman remains, and almost mystical feel.
 Here are a handful of tips on things to do in Umbria, the green heart of Italy.

 Even without the legacy of St. Francis, the medieval town of Assisi, tucked away on the slopes of Monte Subasio 20 minutes or so east of Perugia, is a delight.
 Loved for its magnificent medieval architecture, the kids and I like to try and get here late, when the crowds have left but the Basilica of St. Francis is still open.
 Try to drink in the atmosphere of the medieval alleys (especially good at night) and views of surrounding countryside, blanketed in woods and olive groves.
 The soft pink of its buildings shimmering against the greenery of the mountain is enough to take even my teenager’s breath away.

 “Horribly beautiful” is how the Marmore Waterfalls were described by great English poet Lord Byron.
 The waterfalls – at 165 metres, the tallest in Europe – aren’t actually a gift from nature; they were created by human (Roman) hand in the 3rd century B.C.
 Marmore is the epicentre of the area’s tourist industry, and offers vast numbers of visitors the chance to practice exciting sports (we love the rafting) in the stretch of river below it.
 Late afternoon‘s a good time to view the falls on a sunny day; less haze.